 At a glance

-- Following a significant overhaul of Australia’s financial reporting framework, for-profit organisations with 30 June year-ends are advised to begin preparing for transition now.
+- Following a significant overhaul of Australia’s financial reporting framework, for-profit organisations with 30 June year-ends are advised to consider the impact on their circumstances.

-- The first tranche of changes apply to for-profit entities, but the Australian Accounting Standards Board is progressing to the next phase, which involves private sector not-for-profit entities.
+- The first tranche of changes apply to for-profit entities now, but the Australian Accounting Standards Board is also progressing the next phase, which involves private sector not-for-profit entities.

-With the first of the three-phase Australian financial reporting framework project finalised in March 2020, the Australian Accounting Standards Board (AASB) approved the removal of the ability of certain for-profit companies to prepare special purpose financial statements (SPFS).
+With the first of the three-phase Australian financial reporting framework project now in play following the Australian Accounting Standards Board (AASB) decision to remove of the ability of certain for-profit companies to prepare special purpose financial statements (SPFS), affected entities should give careful consideration to whether these changes affect their financial reporting obligations, and if so, the extent of that impact.
+The joint guide from CPA Australia and CA ANZ has been developed to help you with the assessment.

 Legislative and non-legislative requirements

-For-profit entities that are required by legislation to prepare financial statements in accordance with Australian Accounting Standards (AAS) will no longer be able to prepare SPFS for accounting periods beginning on or after 1 July 2021.
+For-profit entities that are required by legislation to prepare financial statements in accordance with Australian Accounting Standards (AAS) will no longer be able to prepare SPFS for accounting periods beginning on or after 1 July 2021 (starting with years ending 30 June 2022).

-Affected entities include those required to prepare financial statements under legislation such as the Corporations Act 2001, including large proprietary companies, foreign-controlled small proprietary companies, financial service licensees and unlisted public companies among others.
+Affected entities include those required to prepare financial statements under legislation such as the Corporations Act 2001, including large proprietary companies, foreign-controlled small proprietary companies, Australian Financial Service Licensees and unlisted public companies among others.

 Some entities with a non-legislative requirement to prepare financial statements may also be affected if they have to prepare financial statements in accordance with AAS under a constituting or other document (such as a trust deed, articles of association or a loan agreement).